Joy Picus: Elections

-She thus became the first woman to represent the San Fernando Valley on the Los Angeles City Council.
-In that era (1965) the 3rd District covered the southwest corner of the Valley, including Woodland Hills, Tarzana and parts of Encino, Canoga Park and Reseda.
-About the district, the Los Angeles Times wrote in 1981:
+She was first woman to represent the San Fernando Valley on the Los Angeles City Council.
+At that time, the 3rd District covered the southwest corner of the Valley, including Woodland Hills, Tarzana and parts of Encino, Canoga Park and Reseda.

-Although the district is largely white and middle class, it is complicated and anything but homogenous.
-A study in contrasts, it has expensive ranch homes in Woodland Hills that are minutes away from shack-like dwellings in Canoga Park, a largely Hispanic barrio dating from the early 1900s.

-She was targeted for recall in 1979, a movement that failed for lack of signatures, and she was opposed by the city's police and firefighters unions, which considered her "anti-labor."
+She was targeted for recall in 1979, a movement that failed for lack of signatures, and she was opposed by the city's police and firefighters' unions, which considered her "anti-labor".

 In the 1985 and 1989 elections, Picus was unsuccessfully challenged by Jeanne Nemo, "a Republican activist from Reseda" who was supported by Supervisor Michael Antonovich.
 Picus recalled that "My opponents were sending partisan mailings to registered Republicans, so I did my own mailing, signed by Maureen Reagan, who's been a friend since we campaigned for the Equal Rights Amendment."
-The vote in 1989 was close, however, with Picus barely avoiding a runoff, with only a 51.5% majority.
+Picus won the 1989 vote by a 51.5% majority.

 Picus's 16-year incumbency ended in 1993 with her loss to Laura Chick by 17 percentage points.
-With new term limits in place, though, Picus was assured that nobody would ever beat the length of her term in the 3rd District.